 Furniture with vibrant colors like turquoise and pink or softer colors like white or wood might call for a red and orange accent wall.
 These colors are more energetic and cold.
 Because of how big of a statement they add, it is best to use these to color your kitchen and dining rooms.

-Painting your space is stressful enough, you shouldn’t have to worry about redesigning your whole space.
+Painting your space is stressful enough, you shouldn’t have to worry about matching paint colors with furniture.
 Order some free swatch samples and hold them up against your furniture to see if they match in varying light.
 When you’re ready to start painting, hire Paintzen for your project by getting a quote today!